whosonfirst/go-whosonfirst-image/README.md

 # go-whosonfirst-image

 Use `go-whosonfirst-svg` and `oksvg` to render Who's On First features as raster images.
-This doesn't work yet...
-I mean it runs but still produces bunk images.

 ## Install